Homemade beans are not only yummy but, they also bring back fond memories.

-- Drain the water and transfer beans to a large sauce pan.
-Cover with water and simmer on low heat.
+- Drain water and transfer beans to a large sauce pan.
+Cover with fresh water, mix in ½ tsp. baking soda, and simmer on low heat.

 - After about 30 minutes, check a bean to see if it’s soft.
 If not, continue simmering, but check every 10 minutes or so.

 - When beans are soft, remove from the cooking liquid (but don't toss it!) using a slotted spoon, transferring them to a 1-quart bean pot.